 - AM work trips originating from North Side traveling to western districts are anticipated to increase on average by 20% across future analysis years 2026, 2036, 2046, 2074 Low Growth, and 2074 Medium Growth, indicating improved employment access for North Side residents due to the Proposed Project. - AM work trips originating from East End traveling to western districts are anticipated to increase on average by 11% across future analysis years 2026, 2036, 2046, 2074 Low Growth, and 2074 Medium Growth, indicating improved employment access for East End residents due to the Proposed Project. - Due to differing assumptions about employment growth, the 2074 Low Growth conditions are anticipated to result in more work trips between eastern and western districts than the 2074 Medium Growth conditions.
 As discussed in Section 7.3.5.1: 2074 Land Use Scenarios, the Medium Growth conditions assume a larger increase in employment opportunities within Bodden Town, North Side, and East End, allowing residents of eastern districts to seek shorter commutes to local jobs rather than traveling longer distances to George Town or West Bay.
-Conversely, the Low Growth scenario assumes relatively modest employment growth in eastern districts, likely increasing the number of work trips to jobs primarily available in western districts.
+Conversely, the Low Growth scenario assumes relatively modest employment growth in eastern districts.
 Ultimately, the Proposed Project continues to improve job opportunities for both the Low Growth and Medium Growth conditions. - Under 2074 High Growth conditions, the Proposed Project is forecasted to increase work trips from eastern districts to western districts by up to 270%, indicating that the Proposed Project is anticipated to add much-needed capacity to the highly congested traffic system.